Frequently Asked Questions

 Yes they can!
 We would encourage you to ensure your child wears a cycle helmet, is a confident cyclist and knows the route to and from school.
 Your child should dismount from their bike once within the school grounds.
 We have cycle racks in the school playground where bikes can be left and secured with a padlock or chain.
 For more information see our School Travel section

-We encourage parents to get involved in the school in a variety of ways from attending trips, manning our library and getting involved with our .
+We encourage parents to get involved in the school in a variety of ways from attending trips, gardening and volunteering in our school.
 If you think you would like to come in to the school and help out, please contact the school office for more details.
+You may also wish to get involved with our PPA and further information on this can be found here.